 Student Name:

-PeopleSoft ID #: Email A Address:
+PeopleSoft ID #: Email Address:

 Faculty Member Overseeing Course:

 I would like to enroll in:

-Teaching Internship II: SOCW 8117 (1 SC (Hs)
+Teaching Internship II: SOCW 8117 (1 SCHs)

-Teaching Internship III: SOCW 8201 (2 SO CH)
+Teaching Internship III: SOCW 8201 (2 SCH)

-Teaching Internship I: SOCW 8303 (3 SCH Hs)
+Teaching Internship I: S OCW 8303 (3 SCHs)

 Year/Semester Course to Be Taken:

-NOTE: If requesting a summer course, discuss with the instraction the internship (Summer I, II, III, or IV).
-Please indicate the su calendar/summer course schedule for session dates.
-This information in the course schedule for session dates. immer session # and the year.
-Refer to the university
+the internship (Summer I, II, III, or IV).
+Pl scuss with the instructor the summer session for enrollment to complete ease indicate the summer session # and the year.
+Refer to the university on dates.
+This information must be noted in order to process this request.

-LEARNING OBJECTIVES FOR COURSE: By the end of 1.
-2. 3. of the semester, the student will:
+LEARNING OBJECTIVES FOR COULT.
+1. 2.
+3. RSE: By the end of the semester, the student will:

-EVALUATION CRITERIA: List specific products upon what is a specific product of the specific product of hich grade will be based (examinations, papers, etc.):
+EVALUATION CRITERIA: List specifi 1.
+2. 3. c products upon which grade will be based (examinations, papers, etc.):

 STUDENT SIGNATURE DATE

 FACULTY SIGNATURE DATE

 APPROVAL:

 PH.D.
-PROGRAM DIRECTOR SIGNATURE DATE
+PROGRAM DIRECTOR SIGNAT URE DATE

-ASSIGNED COURSE AND SECTION NUMBER: Approved to enroll in the following course:
+ASSIGNED COURSE AND SECTION Approved to enroll in the following course

-SOCW Section #
+SOCW Section n#

 ADMINISTRATOR (PRINT) DATE